Academic Affairs Glossary

 Protected Time – the percentage of time that a Medical Center Line faculty member is provided by the department to focus on scholarship (required minimum 20%).
 The time is “protected” from clinical, teaching or administrative assignments.

-Provost – Currently John Etchemendy, the chief academic and chief budgetary officer of the University.
-He reviews all Professoriate appointments, reappointments and promotions, and is the last step for approving Medical Center Line actions before ultimate approval by the University President.
+Provost – Currently Persis Drell, the chief academic and chief budgetary officer of the University.
+She reviews all Professoriate appointments, reappointments and promotions, and is the last step for approving Medical Center Line actions before ultimate approval by the University President.

-Reduced FTE (or part-time appointment) – faculty members may work at 100% full time effort (FTE) or at partial FTE with the agreement of their department and the School.
-Reduced FTE for a period of less than two years is implemented through a leave without salary (LWOS); for longer than two years, through Billet FTE reduction, which is a change in percent time of appointment, in effect reducing the amount of effort associated with the faculty member’s billet or position.
-See Flexible Work Arrangements on the OAA website.
+Reduced FTE (or part-time appointment) – faculty members may work at 100% full time effort (FTE) or, under certain circumstances, at partial FTE with the agreement of their department and the School.
+Reduced FTE for a period of less than two years is implemented through a leave without salary (LWOS); for longer than two years, through Billet FTE reduction, which is a change in percent time of appointment requiring Provostial approval, in effect reducing the amount of effort associated with the faculty member’s billet or position.

 Referee grid – a table of information about the internal and external faculty evaluators (referees) who will be asked to provide objective evaluations of a faculty candidate.
 Most Professoriate actions require OAA approval of the referee grid before soliciting letters.
-See Referee Grid Instructions and Referee Grid Sample on the OAA website.
+See Guidelines for Referee/Trainee/Peer Selection in the Evidence Tables + Guidelines section of the Toolbox.